Mahjabeen Morshed

 Mahjabeen Morshed (born 22 March 1969) is a Jatiya Party politician and a former Jatiya Sangsad member from women reserved seats.

 Career

 Morshed was elected to parliament from women reserve seat-45 in 2014 as a Jatiya Party candidate.
-On 10 January 2018, Bangladesh Anti-Corruption Commission sued her and her husband, Murad Ibrahim, for embezzling 2.75 billion taka from BASIC Bank Limited.
-Her husband is the Managing Director of Crystal Steel and Ship Breaking Limited; the loans were taken under the company name.
-She served as the President of Chittagong City unit of Jatiya Party but was removed from the post after she was sued by Bangladesh Anti-Corruption Commission.
+On 10 January 2018, the Anti-Corruption Commission sued her and her husband, Murad Ibrahim, for embezzling 2.75 billion taka from BASIC Bank Limited.
+Her husband is the managing director of Crystal Steel and Ship Breaking Limited; the loans were taken under the company name.
+She served as the president of Chittagong City unit of Jatiya Party but was removed from the post after she was sued by the Anti-Corruption Commission.